 Pictures like this in the media are, in my opinion, downright dangerous for women experiencing cardiac symptoms.
 They continue to perpetuate the misguided notion that THIS is what a heart attack always looks like – which would be a profoundly false notion.

-Some studies suggest that about 8-10% of women experience no chest symptoms at all during a heart attack.(3) This generally translates as no pain, no pressure, no heaviness, no fullness, no tightness, no aching, no burning or any other symptoms of any kind in any part of the chest area.
+It’s true that CHEST PAIN IS THE MOST COMMON HEART ATTACK SIGN IN BOTH WOMEN AND MEN.
+Yet some studies suggest that at least 10 per cent of women experience no chest symptoms at all during a heart attack.(3) This generally translates as no pain, no pressure, no heaviness, no fullness, no tightness, no aching, no burning or any other symptoms of any kind in any part of the chest area.